-• The school has Employers Liability Insurance of £5m and Public Liability Insurance of £10m.
+- The school has Employers Liability Insurance of £10m and Public Liability Insurance of £10m. - The school has a group travel policy that covers most visits in the UK and overseas, but does not cover adventurous / hazardous activities such as climbing or scuba diving.

-- The school has a group travel policy that covers most visits in the UK and overseas, but does not cover adventurous / hazardous activities such as climbing or scuba diving. - The EVC and / or GL checks with the Bursary when planning trips relating to hazardous / adventurous activities for the applicability of insurance and arranges for an extension where required. - The GL ensures that they have a copy of the school travel insurance with them on the trip. - Travel involving staff using their own cars is discouraged.
-Where this is permitted by formal arrangement, cover is provided through the schools "occasional business use" motor policy.
+- The EVC and / or GL checks with the Bursary when planning trips relating to hazardous / adventurous activities for the applicability of insurance and arranges for an extension where required. - The GL ensures that they have a copy of the school travel insurance with them on the trip. - Travel involving staff using their own cars is discouraged.
+Where this is permitted by formal arrangement, staff must provide evidence of business insurance cover (including the carriage of pupils).